Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 ### 6. Years in Company
-**Insight:** Employees with 0–5 years of experience show the highest attrition mainly due to the low job satisfaction , low salary , overtime  and delayed promotions which indiacates that lack of carrier growth and low enagment are the major reason.
+**Insight:** Employees with 0–5 years of experience show the highest attrition mainly due to the low job satisfaction, low salary, overtime  and delayed promotions, which indicates that lack of career growth and low engagement are the major reasons.
-**Recommendation:** The company should conduct carrier development programms , timely promtions  , manage workload and focus on better employee engegment to reduce attriion specially with 0-5 years employees.
+**Recommendation:** The company should conduct career development programs, timely promotions , manage workload and focus on better employee engagement to reduce attriion specially with 0-5 years employees.

 ### 7. Salary